'DWTS': Iman Shumpert On Flawless 'Us'-Inspired Performance

-'DWTS': Iman Shumpert & Daniella Karagach On Their 'Us'-Inspired Dance That Got a Perfect Score (Exclusive)
+'DWTS': Iman Shumpert and Daniella Karagach On Their Perfect Score for 'Us'-Inspired Dance (Exclusive)

 The impressive number left the judges in absolute awe, and earned the pair their first perfect score of the season.